Filippo Bottino

-Filippo Bottino (9 December 1888 – 18 October 1969) was an Italian heavyweight weightlifter who won a gold medal at the 1920 Olympics.
-In 1922 he became the first Italian weightlifter to break a world record, in the press, and in 1924 he finished sixth at the Paris Olympics.
-He was made a Knight of the Italian Republic received the Medal of Honour for Sporting Merit.
+Filippo Emanuele Bottino (9 December 1888 – 18 October 1969) was an Italian heavyweight weightlifter who won a gold medal at the 1920 Olympics.
+In 1922, he became the first Italian weightlifter to break a world record, in the press, and in 1924 he finished sixth at the Paris Olympics.
+He was made a Knight of the Italian Republic and received the Medal of Honour for Sporting Merit.